boxyhq/website/docs/jackson/directory-sync/api-reference.md

 ---

-### Handle the Requests from Directory Sync Providers
+### Handle the Requests from Identity Providers

-Make sure your application can handle the requests from Directory Sync Providers.
+Make sure your application can handle the requests from Identity Providers.

 #### Routes

 Typically, you will want to add the following routes to your application to handle the requests.
-However, the `Methods` can vary for some Directory Sync Providers.
+However, the `Methods` can vary for some Identity Providers.

 | Route       | Methods    | Event                                          |
 | ----------- | ---------- | ---------------------------------------------- |